Sirorezka/retail_data_mock/README.md

 # What it is about

-The code generates realistic mock data of purchases/ baskets of customers in retail (for example FMCG, Apparel, Beauty and etc).
+The code generates realistic mock of the retail data: customer database, product catalog, purchases detalization.
+For example you can mimick datasets from FMCG, Apparel, Beauty and etc. On opposite to filling databases with random numbers this mock is simluating real customers actions.

 # Description